Chart Color Schemes

 Ballarat East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ballarat East's dwellings, as per the latest Census, consisted of 89.4% houses and 10.6% other types such as semi-detached homes, apartments, and others.
+Ballarat East's dwelling structures, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
-Home ownership in Ballarat East was 33.0%, similar to Non-Metro Vic., with mortgaged dwellings at 26.1% and rented ones at 40.9%.
-The median monthly mortgage repayment here was $1,300, lower than Non-Metro Vic.'s average of $1,499.
+Home ownership in Ballarat East was at 33.0%, with mortgaged dwellings at 26.1% and rented ones at 40.9%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Vic.'s average of $1,499.
 Median weekly rent in Ballarat East was $290, compared to Non-Metro Vic.'s $300.
-Nationally, Ballarat East's mortgage repayments are significantly lower at $1,300 versus Australia's average of $1,863, and rents are substantially below the national figure of $375.
+Nationally, mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing